 In Minnesota, Sellers are required to disclose what they know about a home and the property to potential buyers.
 This is usually done using a Seller's Property Disclosure Statement.
-This document is about 12 pages long (as of 2015) and covers a range of items.
+This document is about 12 pages long and covers a range of items.
 It is intended to "disclose material facts of which the Seller is aware that could adversely and significantly affect an ordinary buyer's use or enjoyment of the property..."

 This disclosure statement covers things such as additions to the property, insurance claims, encroachments, age of roof, any known hazards, radon, and the like.
 If the seller is aware of things, they should be disclosing it on this form.